DCI-P3

-P3 is an RGB color space.
-DCI-P3 (Digital Cinema Initiative) is used with digital theatrical motion picture distribution (DCDM).
+DCI-P3 is an RGB color space defined in 2005 as part of the Digital Cinema Initiative, for use in theatrical digital motion picture distribution (DCDM).
 Display P3 is a variant developed by Apple Inc. for wide-gamut displays.

-History

-Development of the standard
+The standard

-In 2005, Digital Cinema Initiatives, LCC in Hollywood, California released the Digital Cinema System Specification version 1.0, which defined the colorimetry of what would become known as the DCI-P3 color space.
+In 2005, Digital Cinema Initiatives, LLC in Hollywood, California released the Digital Cinema System Specification version 1.0, which defined the colorimetry of what would become known as the DCI-P3 color space.

 According to section 8.3.4 in the specification, the blue primary color is the same as Rec.
 709, sRGB, and Adobe RGB, with a dominant wavelength of 464.2 nm.
-The red primary is a slightly deeper red than sRGB and Adobe RGB, with a dominant wavelength of 614.9 nm.
+The red primary is a deeper red than sRGB and Adobe RGB, as it emits a longer dominant wavelength at 614.9 nm.
+The red primary is also farther from the white point (being technically an imaginary color, as it is negligibly outside of the spectral locus in the chromaticity diagram), implying that it is more chromatic than the red-orange primary of sRGB.

-The most significant difference is the green primary which is much closer to the spectral locus than either sRGB or Adobe RGB.
+The most significant difference is the green primary, which is much closer to the spectral locus than either sRGB or Adobe RGB.
 DCI-P3's green primary has a dominant wavelength of 544.2 nm.
 Adobe RGB's green primary is more blueish with a dominant wavelength of 534.7 nm. sRGB's green primary is more yellowish at 549.1 nm.

-DCI-P3 covers 45.5% of the CIE 1931 chromaticity diagram (see inset image), which describes the color gamut of daylight human vision (Photopic vision) as determined experimentally in the 1920s.
-In that study, participants visually matched a mixture of red, green, and blue "primary" lights to specific, pure monochromatic colored lights.
-This defined the spectral locus, which is the outer rim of the diagram, and the maximum extent of human color vision.
+DCI-P3 covers 53.6% of the CIE 1931 chromaticity diagram (see inset image), which describes the color gamut of human color vision.

-A more practical gamut is that of reflected surface colors which is described by Pointer's gamut.
-In this case, DCI-P3 covers 86.9% of Pointer's gamut.
-Rec.709/sRGB only covers 69.4%.
+A smaller, practical gamut for comparison is the Pointer's gamut, which consists of diffusely reflecting surface colors.
+DCI-P3 covers 86.9% of Pointer's gamut, while in comparison, Rec.
+709/sRGB only covers 69.4%.

 While DCI-P3 was developed by the Digital Cinema Initiatives (DCI) organization, many of the relevant technical standards are published by the Society of Motion Picture and Television Engineers (SMPTE) such as SMPTE EG 432-1 and SMPTE RP 431-2.
 On November 10, 2010, SMPTE published SMPTE EG 432-1:2010, which includes a variant of the color space using a D65 white point (about 6503.51 K) instead of the ~6300 K white point of DCI-P3.
 On April 6, 2011, SMPTE published SMPTE RP 431-2:2011 which defines the reference viewing environment.

-DCI-P3 colors are supported in CSS on Safari since 2017 (version 10.1) and Google Chrome since March 2013 (version 111) browsers.
+Display P3 colors (a variant of DCI-P3) are supported in CSS Color Level 4 on Safari since 2017 (version 10.1) and Google Chrome since March 2023 (version 111) browsers.